vojtech-filipec/vojtech-filipec.github.io/index.md

 ### Riddles, quizes and rebuses for small children

-Secondly, I use this place to share ideas about puzzles/riddles/rebuses for small children who don't know reading, writing or arithmetics.
+Here we share ideas about puzzles/riddles/rebuses for small children who don't know reading, writing or arithmetics.
 - [page with riddles](pages/quizes.html)